skizze83/csad2425ki401larionovao10/README.md

 ## Task 2:
 Create comunication server\client.
 Server - Arduino Uno ci.yalm - for Continuous Integration
 CMakeLists - configuration for building the project
+To check how send and ricieves messedges run RockPaperScissors.exe

+## Task 3:
+Develope RockPaperScissors game.
+Created menu, game logic and developed communication with server.
+XML file for game statistics.
+ci.yalm - for Continuous Integration
+CMakeLists - configuration for building the project.
+To open game run RockPaperScissors.exe

 ## Technologies